Earth Hands Therapies

 ~~~~~~~~~~~~~~~~~~~~

-What will the bodywork or massage feel like?
+What will the bodywork therapy feel like?

 Visceral & Neural Manipulation treatments are typically gentle on the body.
 Even when the deeper tissues or organs are being addressed, it may feel firm and there may be some tenderness, but it feels good to the brain.
 It feels "right."
 This is because the body knows that the restrictions are there and it has been wanting help; now when help has arrived, the sense is the tissues breathing a sigh of relief.